Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 * add products to my personal wishlist so that I can view all products that I wish to have and delete them as well.

     - From the product detail page I can add a product on my wishlist by clicking on the add to wishlist button in the middle of the page just below the image.
-    - Once a product is already on your wishlist you will see that the button on the product detail page will say remove from wishslist.
+    - Once a product is already on your wishlist you will see that the button on the product detail page will say remove from wishlist.
-    - By going to my wishlist, either via my profile page and the view wishlist button or via my account and then my wishslist, you will see an overview of all products on the wishlist.
+    - By going to my wishlist, either via my profile page and the view wishlist button or via my account and then my wishlist, you will see an overview of all products on the wishlist.

 * add a review to a product that will display on the product detail page so that I can inform other potential buyers about the quality of the clothes I bought and give feedback to the company itself about their products.

     - From the product detail page I can add a review about a product by clicking on the add review button at the reviews section.
 This will lead you to the add review from/page.
-You have to enter a rating and a review and click on add review button.
+You have to select a rating from the dropdown list choices ranging from one till five, write a review and then click on add review button.
-    - Then look at the product details page of that product and you will see your review at the bottom.
+    - Then look at the product details page of that product and you will see your rating and review at the bottom.

 * add a review to my personal reviews page so that I can view, edit and delete all my reviews.